 All these reactions are caused by some very fast chemical processes in our body.
-Our preparedness for the fight is automatic and we flee away from the crocodile without conscious cognitive processing.
+Our preparedness for the fight is automatic and we flee away from the threat without conscious cognitive processing.

 The term fight or flight was first used by M.D.
 Walter B. Cannon in 1915.
 He studied and taught at Harvard University department of psychology and specialized in the research of physical reactions of laboratory animals under pressure.

 ‘The homeostatic definition of stress: A condition where expectations, whether genetically programmed, established by prior learning, or deduced from circumstances, do not match the perception of the environment.
 This discrepancy between what is observed or sensed and what is expected or programmed elicits patterned responses.’

 Still in danger

-Let´s get back to the threat of coming face to face with a crocodile.
-If the crocodile we see turns out to be a soft stuffed toy, we take a deep breath and laugh out in relief.
+Let´s get back to the threat of coming face to face with a snake.
+If the snake we see turns out to be a plastic toy, we take a deep breath and laugh out in relief.

 If, however, the threat is real and a fight is unavoidable, the hypothalamic-pituitary-adrenal axis (HPA axis or HTPA axis) is activated after the first surge of adrenaline subsides.
 The HPA axis keeps the sympathetic nervous system up and running as long as needed, until the fight is over.

 This adrenal cortex produces hormones that contribute to the release of cortisol.
 Cortisol is a steroid hormone that has several functions, including the controlling of the blood sugar level during stress reaction.
 The hormonal effects induced by the adrenal cortex are called indirect stress responses as they work through the bloodstream.
 The effects of these responses take place within 20-30 seconds.
 In contrast, the immediate stress responses described in the beginning of this article are induced by the sympathetic nervous system and visible in a few seconds.

 Recovery from a stress reaction